 Able to work in Singapore for at least 3 months

-Applications for current batch of Smart Nation Fellows have closed.
-You may still submit an application which will be used for consideration when the Smart Nation Fellowship Programme next opens for application.
+Applications for current batch of SN Fellows have closed.
+You may still submit an application which will be used for consideration when the SN Fellowship Programme next opens for application.

 Fellows will be appointed for short stints of 3 to 6 months.
 Fellows will have their projects scoped out prior to beginning their stint, so they are able to hit the ground running immediately upon joining.

 Yes.
 We are looking at those working overseas in technology companies or teaching in Institutes of Higher Learning, as well as those working in the private sector or academia in Singapore.

 The Fellowship positions require ability to work in a technical environment.
 Potential Fellows – who can be from academia or industry - will need to have significant experience and track record of leading or working on data or technology projects.
 They will need to have expertise in computer and social sciences, data science, software development, UX/UI design or technology (such as wireless and sensor networks, ICT and cyber security, and Internet of Things).

 Fellows will work with a team of data scientists, software developers, coders and other experts from GovTech’s Government Digital Services team and other government agencies on a range of data and digital projects that aim to tackle real-world challenges in the areas of healthcare, transportation, Open Data and public service delivery.

 These will include building transformational digital services and analytics platforms, as well as experimental apps and analytics projects for the public good.

 Fellows can either choose to work on digital and data projects that the Government Digital Services team has pre-identified, or propose new projects.